jordanrogus/sn-covid/README.md

 # sn-covid
-COVID-19 SNOW Personal Project Repository
+WIP COVID-19 SNOW Personal Project Repository

-Play around with APIs and visualizing COVID data
+Play around with APIs and visualizing COVID data in a frontend